 This qualification is made up of 14 units which cover a range of subjects including children's play, learning and development; food and nutrition; health and safety; equality and inclusion and safeguarding children's welfare.

-You will attend a nursery setting for work experience for two days a week in order to gain practical experience in a real work environment and be observed within this placement by your tutor.
+You will attend a nursery setting for work experience each week in order to gain practical experience in a real work environment and be observed within this placement by your tutor.